ryukau/VSTPlugins/docs/manual/CubicPadSynth/CubicPadSynth_en.md

 Note that refreshing wavetable stops sound.
 It also interrupts MIDI notes.

 ## Change Log
+- 0.1.16
+  - Fixed crash at plugin scan on some Windows environment.
+FFTW3 static library for Windows is changed to build without SIMD flags.
 - 0.1.15
   - Fixed crash on Linux.
   - Fixed BarBox to receive shift key.